-Sherrie Reed serves as Project & Research Director for The Partnership for Research on College & Career Readiness.
-In this role, Sherrie is managing and directing the research efforts of a 5 million dollar grant awarded by the U.S. Department of Education to evaluate college and career readiness standards in the era of Common Core State Standards.
-This project is an unprecedented study across the primary public education segments in the state of California, with a formal partnership between the University of California, Davis and the California Department of Education, along with collaboration with the California State University Chancellor’s Office and the California Community College Chancellor’s Office.
-The Project is led by Michal Kurlaender, with Co-PIs Paco Martorell and Scott Carrell.
+Sherrie Reed serves as Executive Director for California Education Lab.
+In this role, Sherrie is managing and directing the research efforts of numerous federal and foundation grants and supporting the faculty Principal Investigators.
+These projects represent unprecedented collaboration among the primary public education segments in the state of California, including formal partnership between the University of California, Davis and the California Department of Education, and collaboration with the California State University Chancellor’s Office, the University of California Office of the President, and the California Community College Chancellor’s Office, the California Student Aid Commission.

 While Sherrie has lived in many places across the U.S. following the military careers of her family members, she is now pleased to call Northern California home.
 She received her Master’s degree in Special Education and Bachelor’s degree in Secondary Education from University of Northern Colorado.
 Prior to her role with the UC Davis School of Education, Sherrie served as the Director of Research for New Tech Network and worked with local communities in the development of charter schools in three states.
-She served as the Executive Director of Cornerstone Academy, Inc. in California and is a founding Board Member for Aspen Ridge Preparatory School in Colorado.
+She served as the Executive Director of Cornerstone Academy, Inc. in California and was a founding Board Member for Aspen Ridge Preparatory School in Colorado.
 She has worked in K-12 education as a teacher, administrator and charter school developer for more than 20 years.
 Sherrie also teaches undergraduate and graduate level courses for the University of California and City University of Seattle.